 The A/E in consultation with the Project Manager shall consider the established practices of Facilities Operations, Health System Physical Plant or Student Housing Division when placing accessories.
-Ensure all accessories are shown on plans and elevations.
+For Academic Projects, UVA PM to consult with Custodial Services Superintendent.

-The UVA Health shall have infrared controls that are hard-wired, with battery backup, on all hand washing sinks in public areas and paddle blades on sinks in clinical areas.
+UVA Health installations shall have infrared controls that are hard-wired, with battery backup, on all hand washing sinks in public areas and paddle blades on sinks in clinical areas.

-The following accessories shall be provided/shown on the plans:
+Ensure all accessories are provided/shown on plans and elevations, including:

-- The University provides Toilet Paper Dispensers, Paper Towel Dispenses, Soap Dispensers, Sanitary Napkin Disposals, and in some locations, Sanitary Napkin Dispensers.
+- 1. The University provides Toilet Paper Dispensers, Paper Towel Dispenses, Soap Dispensers, Sanitary Napkin Disposals, and in some locations, Sanitary Napkin Dispensers.
 These appliances are to be Owner Furnished, Contractor Installed (OFCI).
 PM to coordinate with Custodial Services for the number and location of these dispensers and disposal. - 2.
 Not less than one soap dispenser per two lavatories in each restroom.
 Countertop mounted soap dispensers are prohibited. - 3.
 A 3" minimum width metal shelf above all lavatories not mounted in a countertop.
 Shelf shall be finished to match adjacent accessory trim and approximately 18" in length.
 The shelf may be integral with the mirror. - 4.
 Mirrors shall include a minimum ten-year warranty against silver spoilage. - 5.
-Free-standing waste receptacles with a minimum capacity of 32 gallons in all toilets having more than one lavatory.
+Free-standing waste receptacles with a minimum capacity of 32 gallons in all toilets having more than one lavatory. - 6.
+Academic project water closets should be equipped with commercial grade, solid plastic seats that are resistant to chips, wears, and stains.